triangledirt/obj/CLASS.md

     obj_class_observe(obj3, IMAGE_GOTHIC);
     obj_class_observe(obj4, GAME_MAP);

-if youre observing a MUSHROOM-type obj_t--you specify that when observing it--but your app can then obj_class_observe() an obj_t thats a GAME_MAP type
+if youre observing a MUSHROOM-type obj_t—you specify that when observing it—but your app can then obj_class_observe() an obj_t thats a GAME_MAP type

 (when the time comes) you can classify new objects of unknown classification using the type parameter